 *In short: Create and identify jobs.
 Train people.

-Throughout the summer and fall 2016, TALK worked with area school administers as well as the KY State Board of Education on getting the cyber education pathway (in high-school classrooms) from NICERC (federal agency) into the KY State of Education curricula for all school districts.
-This has occurred, and it will be utilized in Jefferson County.
-This will be for 9th-12th graders, and in Jefferson County looks to include a full “academy” model, which takes the students even deeper in cyber math and science and related principles.
+Throughout the summer and fall 2016, TALK worked with area school administrators as well as the KY State Board of Education on getting the cyber education pathway (in high-school classrooms) from NICERC (federal agency) into the KY State of Education curricula for all school districts.
+This has occurred, and it is utilized in Jefferson County.
+This is for 9th-12th graders, and in Jefferson County looks to include a full “academy” model, which takes the students even deeper in cyber math and science and related principles.
 NICERC provides this federal curricula at no charge with some funding for classroom supplies and teacher training.